majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+## 2025-07-24

+- Writing a post on how I built my homelab rack display.

+---

 ## 2025-07-22

 Finally repaired my ZFS storage pool.
 Turns out the USB3/SATA adapter was acting up, leading to random IO issues, and the disk eventually going offline.